jimmo/micropython/docs/library/bluetooth.rst

     your program is interested in.
 The default is all events.

-    Note: the ``addr``, ``adv_data`` and ``uuid`` entries in the tuples are references to data managed by the :mod:`ubluetooth` module (i.e. the same instance will be re-used across multiple calls to the event handler).
+    Note: the ``addr``, ``adv_data`` and ``uuid`` entries in the tuples are references to data managed by the :mod:`bluetooth` module (i.e. the same instance will be re-used across multiple calls to the event handler).
 If your program wants to use this data outside of the handler, then it must copy them first, e.g. by using ``bytes(addr)`` or ``bluetooth.UUID(uuid)``.